richafnu/Viva/Viva/glint/setup/email-content-customization.md

 After customizing emails, use the Viva Glint [preview option](preview-manage-enable-engage-programs.md) to send yourself a sample of the survey invite email.

 > [!TIP]
-> For email previews in other languages, select a **Preview As** user who's assigned the language code that you want to see a preview for.
+> For email previews in other languages, select a User Role to **Preview As** who uses assigned the language code that you want to see.
 Learn more in the **Language** section in [Viva Glint employee attribute fundamentals](attribute-fundamentals.md).

 ### Preview email communications for Approved cycles